What does it take to get arrested for DUI in Florida?

-In Sarasota and Manatee counties, have an odor of an alcoholic beverage about your breath and person.
+In Southwest Florida, Sarasota, Manatee, Pinellas, Hillsborough Polk, and Charlotte counties, have an odor of an alcoholic beverage about your breath and person.
 That’s it, smell like alcohol and you may very well be going to jail!
-That is pretty scary considering “alcohol” is inherently odorless and it is not illegal to have a couple of drinks and then drive.
+That is very scary considering “alcohol” is inherently odorless and it is not illegal to have a couple of drinks and then drive.
 The odor of an alcoholic “beverage” on someone only means, at best, that they may have consumed some sort of an alcoholic beverage at some point in the day or evening.
 A strong odor of alcohol DOES NOT automatically correlate to a high level of intoxication.
 The legal standard in Florida is that your level of intoxication must impair your NORMAL FACLUTIES.
 How does the stopping officer know what your normal faculties are?
 He doesn’t, unless you allow him to utilize the tips and tricks that he learned in the police academy.
 DUI enforcement is serious business and you must hire an attorney who understands this.
-Attorney Brandon Daniels understands the ins and outs of a Florida DUI and is a dedicated member of the National DUI College.
+Attorney Brandon Daniels and his team understand the ins and outs of a Florida DUI and is a dedicated member of the National DUI College.
 If you ever find yourself in the frightening situation of being investigated for DUI in Florida here are some tips for you to consider.

 Be polite and professional with the officers.
 I am not telling you to do everything the officer wants you to do.
 I am just saying don’t be rude or obnoxious when dealing with the police.

 DO NOT say you have had too much to drink

 DO NOT say you cannot pass any tests they offer you

 DO NOT say that you could not pass these tests even if you were sober

 DO NOT answer any questions about where you have been or how much you have had to drink.
 Simply say that you would like to consult with your attorney, Brandon Daniels, before making any statements about alcohol consumption